Reflow-HQ/libs/auth-react/examples/user-edit/README.md

-# Showing a Profile with React
+# Showing a User with React

 This example demonstrates how to use Reflow Auth in a React application.
 To try it out